-Cakewalk has always been one of the leading DAW vendors at the forefront of Windows development, and we’ve been following the Windows 10 development cycle from very early on.
+Cakewalk SONAR has always been one of the leading digital audio workstation (DAW) vendors at the forefront of Windows development, and we’ve been following the music production for Windows 10 development cycle from very early on.
 I spoke to some Microsoft contacts, and got some under the hood details on some of the Windows 10 features that are relevant to music production applications like SONAR, as well as a few areas of general interest.

 There have been many significant improvements toward improving low latency performance in the Windows stack when using WASAPI (shared mode).
 The Windows audio stack now has as much as 15 msec lower round trip latency by default in WASAPI.
 Additionally, applications using WASAPI shared mode can now explicitly specify a lower buffer size to be used instead of the default system buffer size.
 Drivers can also now report a minimum buffer size to allow the applications to select a suitable buffer size.